 John and his wife are enjoying living in Norfolk and he lists his interests as first and foremost his grandchildren, followed by golf, watching most sports, travel and the flora of the UK.

 Miranda joined Hayes + Storr in 2008 as a partner of the firm.
-Miranda specialises in Private Client work encompassing Wills, Trusts, Capital Taxation Planning and Advice, Wealth Management together with the handling of higher value and more complex Probate and personal affairs management.
-Miranda heads up Hayes + Storr’s Wells-next-the-Sea office.
+She specialises in private client work encompassing Wills, Trusts, Capital Taxation Planning and Advice, Wealth Management together with the handling of higher value and more complex Probate and personal affairs management.
+From October 2020 she has moved to be joint head of the new Holt office.

 She is a member of the Society of Trust and Estate Practitioners, Charity Law Association, Solicitors for the Elderly and the Notaries’ Society.

 Miranda prides herself on providing a highly personal and professional service with client care as her primary focus.

 Having lived in North Norfolk since she was a young child Miranda was educated at Gresham’s School, Holt, she read Law at Oxford University (Lady Margaret Hall).
 Having served her Articles with Eversheds (then Daynes Hill & Perks), Miranda qualified as a solicitor in 1991 and became a partner with Ward Gethin in 1995.

 Although her young family are her top priority away from the office, Miranda also tries to find time to enjoy the Norfolk coast and countryside, gardening, reading, music and painting.

 Robert joined Hayes + Storr in August 2009 as a Solicitor, in April 2013 Robert became a Partner.
 Robert specialises in Wills, Probate, Powers of Attorney, Trust Administration and Tax.